flips22/mylar-league/README.md

 Convert a text file to an xlsx file that can then be used to create a CBL.

 ### **leagueHTMLtoReadingList.py**
 Convert a event or community list from League of Comic Geeks to an xlsx file that can then be used to create a CBL.
-The previous script doesn't work anymore with the site's updated CloudFlare protection.
-This script scrapes saved HTML files.
-Add the rendered HTML file to the "ReadingList-HTML-League" folder, then run the script.
-The event pages seem to be fully rendered when you same the HTML file, but community lists are not.
-To save the community lists, you need to use an extension like "Save Page WE": https://chromewebstore.google.com/detail/save-page-we/dhhpefjklgkmgeafimnjhojgjamoafof?hl=en-US
-League of Comic Geeks Community Lists: https://leagueofcomicgeeks.com/community/lists

 ### **dbTruthTableGenerator.py**